Flamenco/stackeditpro/Features.md

 See https://jekyllrb.com/docs/front-matter/.

 ## Keyboard Shortcuts
-We added a keyboard shortcut manager.
-Currently there is only one shortcut registered, but we plan on adding more, and allowing them to be user defined.
+We added a keyboard shortcut manager to the core editor.
+Currently there is only one shortcut registered, but we plan on adding more, and also allowing shortcuts to be user-defined.

 ### Move Lines Up Or Down
 Press *shift-alt-up* or *shift-alt-down* to move the cursor line or selected lines up or down.
-This is great for changing the order of lines in lists.
+This is great for changing the order of lines in lists without having to copy-paste or drag-**and**

 ## Grav Connector
 Import and synchronize *Grav* websites to and from any workspace folder.